yuan-xy/libra-client/README.md

 ## Usage

-For programmers, please see URL.
+For programmers, please see [Client side Libra API for python programmer](https://github.com/yuan-xy/libra-client#client-side-libra-api-for-python-programmer).

 ### Start Libra Client and Connect to the Testnet